licel/jcardsim/sitedocs/quick_start_guide_simulator_api.md

 	assertEquals("00020000", hexString);
 	assertEquals("00020000", ByteUtil.hexString(bytes));

-### Using `javax.smartcardio` for an interaction with JavaCard
+### Using the `CardTerminalSimulator` class

-To simplify unit testing of applications that use `javax.smartcardio`, we provide a simulated `TerminalFactory` via `CardTerminalSimulator`.
+To simplify unit testing of applications that use `javax.smartcardio`, we provide a `CardTerminalSimulator` class that simulates `javax.smartcardio.TerminalFactory`.

-Using the `CardSimulator` via the `CardTerminal` API:

 	// 1.
 Create simulator and install applet CardSimulator simulator = new CardSimulator();